 Mr. Malliki (interpretation): Thank you, Mr. Speaker.
-Thank you to the minister for the response.
-When they come from smaller communities and they complete their grade 12 and try to get to arctic college or university, they end up always having to upgrade.
+I also thank the minister for the response.
+When students come from smaller communities and they complete their grade 12 and try to get to Arctic College or university, they end up always having to upgrade.
 Why is that the case?
 Thank you, Mr. Speaker.

 Hon.
 Pamela Gross: Quana, Mr. Speaker.
 Quana to the member for the question.
-I think there are a number of factors, each individual is different, so I think sometimes upgrading can happen in our smaller communities because our ratio of students and teachers, we don't have enough teachers in some instances where our regional community centres can offer courses more than once a year, and sometimes in our smaller communities just because of the teacher and the qualifications that they carry, they can maybe only offer the course once a year or every few years, depending on if there's interest with more than one student for example, but I can assure the member that the department of education is always happy to support students if they want to attain higher level courses by doing distance courses, and supporting the students through that work, and working through that, if the student is interested.
+I think there are a number of factors; each individual is different.

+I think sometimes upgrading can happen in our smaller communities because our ratio of students and teachers, we don't have enough teachers in some instances where our regional community centres can offer courses more than once a year.
+Sometimes in our smaller communities, just because of the teacher and the qualifications that they carry, they can maybe only offer the course once a year or every few years, depending on if there's interest with more than one student, for example.

+I can assure the member that the Department of Education is always happy to support students if they want to attain higher level courses by doing distance courses and supporting the students through that work and working through that if the student is interested.

-I would like to share, Mr. Speaker, that because with our recent budget, we did ask for community guidance counsellors in all of our schools.
+I would like to share that because with our recent budget, we did ask for guidance counsellors in all of our schools.
 This will really help support the career pathing of our high school students.
-They'll be able to work directly with their guidance counsellor on their grades, and their achievements, and work toward going into whatever field of profession they would like to go on into post-secondary with.
+They will be able to work directly with their guidance counsellor on their grades and achievements and work towards going into whatever field of profession they would like to go on into post-secondary with.

-Mr. Speaker, I would also like to note that the Department of Education implemented last year that the students receive their grades and their number of credits per semester, so the students can keep a closer on where they are, credit-wise to get toward graduation so they know what they're numbers are, and they can work directly with those at the school level to help them to achieve their graduation.
+Mr. Speaker, I would also like to note that the Department of Education implemented last year that the students receive their grades and their number of credits per semester, so the students can keep a closer tab on where they are credit-wise to get towards graduation, so they know what they're numbers are, and they can work directly with those at the school level to help them to achieve their graduation.

-With these new tools that are there, I think we've seen major improvement to having those assessments provided more frequently to the students, so that they can keep an eye on that information.
+With these new tools that are there, I think we have seen major improvement to having those assessments provided more frequently to the students so that they can keep an eye on that information.
 Thank you, Mr. Speaker.

-Speaker: Second and final supplementary, Mr. Malliki.
+Speaker: Your second and final supplementary, Mr. Malliki.

 Mr. Malliki (interpretation): Thank you, Mr. Speaker.
-Mr. Speaker, the minister just explained that the smaller communities should accept basic lower education, while the regions provide higher education.
-Can the minister explain that?
-Thank you.
+The minister just explained that the smaller communities should accept basic lower education, while the regional hubs provide higher education.
+The government has to stop doing this.
+I just wanted to make that comment; (interpretation ends) I don't know. (interpretation) Thank you, Mr. Speaker.

 Hon.
 Pamela Gross: Quana, Mr. Speaker.
 Quana to the member for that.
 Sorry if there was miscommunication.
 I didn't mean to say that there is more opportunity.
-In terms of our bigger centres, there is a more numbers of teachers, and more students.
-So we're able to offer the courses because there are more teachers that are qualified to teach it more than once a year, for example, as in some of our small communities.
-They don't have the number of students and the teachers, so it becomes an act to ensure that we are able to offer the courses that students need and working toward them.
-They just might not happen as frequently.
+In terms of our bigger centres, there is more numbers of teachers and more students, so we're able to offer the courses because there are more teachers that are qualified to teach it more than once a year, for example.
+In some of our small communities, they don't have the number of students and the teachers, so it becomes an act to ensure that we are able to offer the courses that students need and working towards them, but they just might not happen as frequently.